BinderDavid/cabal/doc/intro.rst

 package repositories, documentation generators, compilers and many more.
 This section gives a high-level overview of what role cabal is playing in all this.

+If you prefer to get started directly, consider jumping to the getting started with Haskell and Cabal section.

 Writing plain Haskell without packages
 --------------------------------------